Sudan Safety Guide

 Women Travelers

-• Use women-only sections on public transportation when available
+• Use female-only transportation options when available

 LGBTQ+ Travelers

-• Avoid any public displays of affection regardless of gender
+• Avoid any public displays of affection

 Travel Insurance